databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/mlops-setup.md

 [Add a service principal to your Databricks account]({{ "administration-guide/users-groups/service-principals.html#add-a-service-principal-to-your-databricks-account"  | generate_doc_link(cookiecutter.cloud) }})
 and [Add a service principal to a workspace]({{ "administration-guide/users-groups/service-principals.html#add-a-service-principal-to-a-workspace"  | generate_doc_link(cookiecutter.cloud) }})
 for details.

+For your convenience, we also have a [Terraform module](https://registry.terraform.io/modules/databricks/mlops-aws-project/databricks/latest) that can set up your service principals.
 {% endif %}

 #### Set secrets for CI & CD